CURESZ on Campus

 The CURESZ Foundation is passionate about offering students the information they need to work with their psychiatric physician and emerge from disability or avoid it altogether.
 CURESZ spreads the word that schizophrenia is a treatable brain disorder, and there should be no hesitation to beginning treatment for any medical condition, including a psychiatric illness.

 Students age 15-25 are at the greatest risk for developing schizophrenia and related disorders.
 CURESZ is also committed to educating students about comorbidities including bipolar disorder, depression, anxiety, substance abuse and suicidal ideation.
 We hope to enable students to see the warning signs in themselves and others.
 We also hope students will choose to be a friend to their peers who are struggling.

 CURESZ is currently looking for committed students who share our vision to spread our message of hope through founding a student club at their high school or college.
-Our first CURESZ club is launching in 2020 at the University of Cincinnati, led by CURESZ volunteer and psychology major Lizzie Kozarik.
+Our first CURESZ club launched in 2020 at the University of Cincinnati, led by CURESZ volunteer and psychology major Lizzie Kozarik.

 Club attendees will learn important information about brain disorders and find a safe space to share their personal stories.
 Our CURESZ board members will be available to answer students’ questions and to share medical advice with any student who needs it.